skodapetr/task-runner/README.md

    version of the file can be served.
  * ```timeToLiveMinutes``` - how long must be a task preserved after it has been finished.
+ * ```postResponseRedirectUrl``` - optional URL template.
+If provided and user POST a new task the response is redirect to this URL.

 For more information see [TaskTemplate.java](./task-runner-storage/src/main/java/cz/skodape/taskrunner/storage/template/model/TaskTemplate.java).